Liam5650/Metroidvania-Game-Core/README.md

 ![SaveData](https://github.com/Liam5650/Metroidvania-Game-Core/blob/main/READMEImages/SaveData.jpg)

-When starting a new game, the player loads into the room specified by the "roomName" string (by default, this is set to "Room1"), and at the position specified by "playerPosition (by default, x=27, y=9, z=0).
+When starting a new game, the player loads into the room specified by the "roomName" string (by default, this is set to "Room1"), and at the position specified by "playerPosition" (by default, x=27, y=9, z=0).
 Make sure to set these appropriately if your initial room name or player position is different.

 ### Player